 How do we understand the nature of freedom and moral responsibility, particularly in the case of those with mental illness?
 Are we morally responsible if everything we think and do is (even theoretically) predictable?
 This is not just a question for ethics, it highlights the basic question of whether a determinist view of the findings of neuroscience is compatible with any realistic notion of free will.

-A question on this topic and my response is to be found on my new blog.
-Just click here, where you will also find references to this topic in the 'Notes for Students' and in my books.
+A question on this topic and my response is to be found on my blog.
+Just click here, to go to my blog entry for 12th April 2013.

 Emotions and the Philosophy of Mind

 I was prompted to think again about the place of the emotions in our mental life by a reader who complained that there was nothing about them in Understand Philosophy of Mind, and who referred to Emotional Intelligence by Daniel Goleman, who spoke of us having two minds – one that thinks and one that feels.

 While the emotions are important in psychology, they have played relatively little part in the traditional discussion about dualism and physicalism that have dominated so much debate over the decades in the Philosophy of Mind.
 They are clearly part – and an important part – of the functioning of the mind, rather than a way of understanding the nature of the mind.
 We know that they are controlled (or not) by the amygdala, which is an area of the brain that has a direct connection with the senses, separate from that which goes to the cerebral cortex.
 The point Goleman makes, is that the emotions are therefore triggered automatically and rather faster than the process of understanding, interpreting and responding that goes on rationally.

 He also makes the point that the amygdala, by storing the memories of our emotional responses, and of the pleasures and pains that give rise to them, enable our emotions colour our interpretation of everything we do, for good or ill.